The Fool: Modern RWS Tarot Card Meanings

 ‘KEY O: The Fool’, Rider Waite Smith tarot deck.

-Upright Fool Meanings
+The Fool: Upright RWS Meanings

-Beginnings, Innocence, Spontaneity, Leap of Faith, Potential
+Beginnings, Adventure, Innocence, Spontaneity, Potential

 Generally